Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 .1in

 {\bf {Case 2 $-$ The blocks $R$ and $R_{\gamma}$ are both unstable adjacent blocks with more than one element.}}

-There are several possibilities, some of them we deal with in the same way as in Case 1.
-The geodesic $\mu$ in $E$ has ideal points the negative ideal points of two distinct flow lines $\delta_1, \delta_2$ in $E$.
-Let $U = \wlu(\delta_1), V = \wlu(\delta_2)$.
+There are several possibilities, some of them similar to situations in Case 1.
+The geodesic $\mu$ in $E$ has ideal points the negative ideal points of two distinct flow lines, defining two unstable leaves $U, V$ so that $\mu$ has ideal point the negative ideal points of $U \cap E$ and $V \cap E$.
 Also the block $R$ has a subblock which contains $\mu$, this is either a lozenge or a union of two adjacent $(1,3)$ ideal quadrilaterals forming a $(2,2)$ ideal quadrilateral which is not a lozenge.
 In either case let this subblock be denoted by $\B$.
-In the same way we define $\B_{\gamma}$: it is the subblock of $R_{\gamma}$ containing $\mu$.
+In the same way we define $\B_g$: it is the subblock of $R_g$ containing $\mu$.

-Suppose first that both subblocks $\B, \B_{\gamma}$ are single lozenges.
-Then the proof that this leads to a common corner is exactly as is done in the proof of Case 1.
+Suppose first that the subblocks $\B, \B_g$ are both lozenges.
+Both have a side in $V$.
+If $\partial \B, \ \partial \B_g$ share a half leaf of say $V$, then $\B, \B~$ have sides in exactly the same leaves so $\B = \B_g$), and they share a corner, as we wanted to prove.
+Otherwise $\partial \B \cup \partial \B_g$ contains $V$.
+This is impossible: $\partial \B \cap V$ (which is a side of $\B$) makes a perfect fit with a stable leaf denoted by $L$ which intersects $U$.
+In the same way $\partial \B_g \cap U$ (which is a side of $\B_g$) makes a perfect fit with a stable leaf $F$ which intersects $V$.
+Since these two perfect fits are on the same side of $\wls(\mu)$ it follows that $L, F$ intersect, but are not the same.
+This is impossible.

 Suppose now that one of the subblocks is a lozenge and the other is a union of a pair of $(1,3)$ ideal quadrilaterals which have a common stable side.
-Then the proof is the same as in the beginning of the proof of Case 1.
+Without loss of generality assume that $\B$ is the union of the two $(1,3)$ quadrilaterals, and has unstable sides in $U, V$, entirely containing $V$.
+Since $\B_g$ has a side in $V$ it follows that it has a corner in $V$, which we denote by $\gamma$.
+Then a half leaf of $\wls(\gamma)$ is contained in $\partial \B_g$.
+But this is impossible as this half leaf intersects the side of $\B$ contained in $U$, so $\B, \B_g$ cannot intersect the same set of unstable leaves.